alnutile/codeship-writings/behat.md

 EXAMPLE_USER_PASSWORD=quahf1Kaib2Ienei
 ```

-At this point we set up our environment for the needed database and APP_URL as well as making sure QUEUE is in sync mode and Mail is just log.
+At this point we set up our environment for the needed database and APP_URL as well as making sure QUEUE is in sync mode and MAIL_DRIVER is just log.

-Step three we need to update our `config/database.php` so it can take in these settings.
+### Step Three: Update our `config/database.php`

+Modify the `config/database.php` too look like this

 ```